ibexa/documentation-developer/docs/guide/limitation_reference.md

 This only applies to creating the first version of a Content item.
 - Edit content by adding a new translation or modifying an existing translation.
 - Publish content only when it results in adding or modifying an allowed translation.
+- Delete content only when it contains a translation into the specified language.

 |                 |                                                                         |
 |-----------------|-------------------------------------------------------------------------|